nextml/caption-contest-data-api/README.md

 <img src="example_queries/query_cardinal.png" width="60%" alt="Example caption" />

-We provide about **500k** responses to the query above.
+We provide about **500k** responses to queries similar to the one above (different caption contests, different questions, etc).
 For each response, we record

 * information on the user (participant ID, response time, timestamp, network delay, etc)